bcevoli/CevoliWatkinsRastle2020/README.md

 This repository contains data, materials, and code for computing contextual representations and the semantic diversity metric from Cevoli, Watkins & Rastle (2020).

+Update 24/03/2021: code has been updated to reflect the final published paper.

 ## Instruction